 SOE was not supposed to be an intelligence organisation, with clear lines of responsibilty set out so it did not stand on the toes of the Secret Intelligence Service.
 Intelligence naturally came with SOE operations, however, and became quite a...
 Continue Reading →

+Like what you see?Consider a small donation to keep the website going?£1.00Click here to purchase.
 During 1945, SOE's Burma Country Section (BCS) kept a count of casualties inflicted upon the Japanese.
-Perhaps as grim humour, or perhaps as a reflection of the British upper class penchant for shooting, the record was known as 'The Game...
+Perhaps as grim humour, or perhaps as a reflection...
 Continue Reading →

 When we commemorate the world wars, and wars since, we obviously think about those who lost their lives, and we remember and thank those who were 'at the sharp end'.
 For example, it is often said that we remember 'The...
 Continue Reading →